SamuIdhayanI/Road-Monitoring-DeepLearning/README.md

 Furthermore, this study emphasizes the significance of adapting autonomous vehicle technologies to the specific challenges presented by the Indian road environment.
 By considering these challenges in real-time monitoring, we aim to enhance the overall performance and reliability of autonomous vehicles on Indian roads.

+*weights used in this project can be found here : https://drive.google.com/file/d/1bN6r6jabhEUNggdV48mM81H4B7oBJnx5/view?usp=sharing